Hi, I’m Danielle!

 Identities: queer, fat, neurodivergent

-Location: Online in Oregon
+Location: In-Person & Online in Oregon

 Fee: $100 per 50 minute session